jasons-gh/the-chomsky-index/README.md

 ### Linux

 Do not use anaconda or miniconda.
-After cloning the repo, cd into it and install the requirements with

-    pip3 install -r requirements.txt

 Make pyinstaller and PyQt5 available with

     export PATH=$PATH:/home/yourname/.local/bin